lukasxlabrie/learn-powershell/Notes/notes04.md

 configured execution policy and should be used only when the hosting application is providing its own layer of script security.
 You’re essentially telling Power- Shell, “Don’t worry.
 I have security covered.”

+REMINDER: intended to protect only uninformed users from unintentionally running anonymous scripts.

+The execution policy isn’t intended to stop an informed user